thabisop/COS802_Final_Project/README.md

 ## 5. Requirements (Only for local execution through anaconda, not recommended, only if you must)

 This project is implemented in Python and is designed to run in a GPU-enabled environment such as Google Colab.
-Dependencies are listed in `requirements.txt`.
-They include:
+However, these dependencies listed in `requirements.txt` are required in the case of local execution They include:

 - Python ≥ 3.9